vamaresh/swenlink-accounting/PREMIUM-IMPLEMENTATION.md

 # Premium Version Implementation Plan

-## File: `index-premium.html`
+## File: `index.html`

-This will be a complete implementation with Clerk + Supabase integration.
+This is now the complete implementation with Clerk + Supabase integration.

 ## Key Differences from Free Version: